Charles B. Woram: Biography

-Born on March 29, 1845, in New York City, Woram was still living in the state of New York when he joined the Navy.
+Born on March 29, 1845, in New York City, Woram shifted from merchant shipping to the Navy to serve in the Civil War.
+He was the son of a merchant and was well educated.
 He served during the Civil War as a seaman on the USS Oneida.
 At the Battle of Mobile Bay on August 5, 1864, he showed "cool courage" while carrying orders for the ship's executive officer.
 For this action, he was awarded the Medal of Honor four months later, on December 31, 1864.
+He was discharged from the New York City Police Department on September 1, 1897 after serving since 1873.